opnfv/vswitchperf/docs/configguide/installation.rst

 environments.
 In case of hugepage amounts not being free, test initialization will fail and testing will stop.

-**Please Note**: In some instances on a test failure dpdk resources may not release hugepages used in dpdk configuration.
+**NOTE:** In some instances on a test failure dpdk resources may not release hugepages used in dpdk configuration.
 It is recommended to configure a few extra hugepages to prevent a false detection by VSPerf that not enough free hugepages are available to execute the test environment.
 Normally dpdk would use